 The AALA is committed to safeguarding your privacy online.
 Please read the following statement to understand how your personal information will be treated.
-The AALA website is owned and operated by the Association of the Chemical Profession of Alberta.
+The AALA website is owned and operated by the Alberta Association of Landscape Architects.

 If you have any questions regarding our privacy statement, please contact us.

 Our primary goal in collecting user information is to enhance your experience on our website.
 We use aggregated information gathered from across all user accounts to develop the content of interest to the users and to improve the website.
 The AALA is committed to your privacy and will not share any personal information with any third party at any time without your specific consent, other than as provided herein or unless required by law.

 Please note, however, Business Information is not currently protected under law (learn more).
 Information that is listed within your profile as Business Information is clearly listed as non-private and is only collected with your explicit consent.
 Business Information may be provided to third parties under certain limited circumstances.

 The AALA does not collect personally identifying information about any individual AALA website user except when knowingly provided by such an individual.
 For example, we may ask you for your name, address and e-mail address when you register for an event.
 If you order something from the AALA, we may request additional personal information, such as your credit card information, to complete the purchase.
 You always have the option to refuse to provide the information we request, except where required by law or government.
 If you choose not to provide the information we request, you can still visit most of the AALA website; however, you may be unable to access certain options and services.

 When you become a member of the AALA or provide information to the AALA in any other manner, you agree to provide only true, accurate, current and complete information.